-What is High Corrosion Protection and how to avoid corrosive damage in a steel structure?
+What is High Corrosion Protection (HCP) and how to avoid corrosive damage in a steel structure?
 The surface of steel frames must usually be protected to avoid corrosive damage during the required lifetime.
 This damage is identified when corrosion in progress jeopardises the functionality of a component or a structural system.
-Unlike façades that have to meet additional aesthetic requirements, support structures are primarily looked at in terms of their unchanged load capacity through their lifetime.
+Unlike façades that have to meet additional aesthetic requirements, support structures are primarily looked at in terms of their unchanged load capacity throughout their lifetime.

 Keep reading this article to have a full explanation about Corrosion Protection and how to achieve it with different types of coatings:

 What do you need to know to achieve High Corrosion Protection?

 Generally, steel components need to be protected against corrosion to guarantee their integrity throughout their planned service life.
 If corrosion damage occurs and remains unnoticed, it can have a dangerous impact on the components or even the entire system.
 For load-bearing structures, in particular, it is important to focus on ensuring unrestricted and safe use during the planned service life.
 To meet this requirement, tender documents and contracts often specify certain coatings or coating systems, even though no specific knowledge of the local atmosphere, micro or macroclimate is available.
 The latest innovations in surface and coating technology are often unconsidered.

 It is therefore vital to gain an overall view of the requirements of the site.
 Any kind of systematic corrosion protection planning would require analyzing the climatic conditions the construction is exposed to.